Let’s add a little brightness to our day with this fabulous Lemon Chicken Orzo Soup!

 - To Reheat.
 Rewarm leftovers in a Dutch oven on the stovetop over medium-low heat or in the microwave.

 - To Freeze.
-Orzo soup can be frozen.
+Greek lemon chicken orzo soup can be frozen.
 Freeze soup in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Meal Plan Tip